EL-Sonpaty/STAG/README.md

 ### 2. Create Stages
 Click `Add New Stage` — define stages like **Design**, **Production**, or **Fabrication**.
 Each stage includes constraints such as:
-- Allow move
+- Allow Geometrical changes (Trim, Boolean Operations, etc).
-- Allow transform
+- Allow Transformations (Move, Rotate, Scale)
-- Allow attribute edits
+- Allow attribute edits (Name, Color) --> In developement.
-- Allow user object attribute edits
+- Allow user object attribute edits (User Text) --> In development.

 ### 3. Assign Stage to Geometry
-Select one or more objects in Rhino and assign a stage from the panel.
-All selected elements will receive the same stage metadata.
+* Set default stage to all Rhino object without a stage already.
+* Upgrade selected objects (assign the next stage).
+* Downgrade selected objects (assign the previous stage).

 ### 4. Enforce Restrictions
 Try moving, transforming, or editing object/user attributes — if the current stage disallows it, STAG will **block the action and roll it back** in Rhino.

-> Yup, we actually implemented rollbacks! 🎯
+--> Important note :
+STAG is listening to every changes in the model which can sometime leads to long update loops (as in "endless").
+The "restriction" feature isn't very mature yet and require to listen constantly to every rhino event.
+(note for self : best workaround would probably be to disable the "Allow Geometrical changes" change for now as this is bound to the ReplaceObject event in Rhino which is basically called everytime.
+Investigate if the Allow attribute edits is triggered by Hide/Show).
+This being said, you can disable the listening with the command STAG_StopListening and enable it with STAG_StartListening.

-### 5. Change Stage
+### 5. Track progess
 Need to update the model's progress?
 Simply assign a new stage — you can upgrade or downgrade at any time.

 ---